armandfrigo/QlikCloudAppObjects/README.md

 **Pre-requisites:**
 PowerShell 5.1 or above
+Qlik CLI, configured with a Qlik Cloud context
 Azcopy, but you can adapt for Google CLI or AWS CLI, or copy locally too